doronz88/fa/README.md

 The SIG format is a core feature of FA regarding symbol searching.

-The format is JSON based and used to describe the algorithms used for different symbols.
+The format is JSON based and is used to describe the algorithms for different symbols.
-The algorithms is preformed are very linear, performed line by line, whereas each line can either extend or reduce the possible search results.
+The algorithms are preformed *very linearly*, line by line, whereas each line can either extend or reduce the possible search results.